ESSS/notebooks/README.md

 # notebooks
-This repo contains notebooks that explaining some cool stuff I learn every now and then
+This repo contains notebooks that explaining some cool stuff we learn every now and then